Heine Meine: Second retirement

 A throat condition limited Meine's playing time during the 1930 season.
 He had been scheduled to pitch the season opener, but was unable to play due to an attack of tonsillitis.
-He didn't appear in a game for the Pirates until May 5, when he gave up three runs in relief against the New York Giants.
+He did not appear in a game for the Pirates until May 5, when he gave up three runs in relief against the New York Giants.
 He left the team in mid-August due to illness, and was "placed on the voluntary retired list."
 In December 1930, it was determined that his tonsils had caused his illness, and he had them removed.
 Having been placed on the retired list, Meine was required to apply to Commissioner Kenesaw Mountain Landis seeking reinstatement.
 A total of 12 Pirates players, including future Hall of Famers Pie Traynor, Paul Waner, and Lloyd Waner, also had their tonsils removed.
 An Associated Press story in January 1931 noted: "The Pittsburgh Pirates think the reason they didn't finish higher in the National League race last season was because their tonsils were not so good.
 And if they're right, the boys point out, they should be one of the healthiest teams in the land this year."